phunware/maas-mapping-ios-sdk/Samples/MapScenarios/LandmarkRouting.md

 - TurnByTurnInstructionCollectionViewCell.xib
 - DirectionImages.xcassets

-**Step 2: Present turn by turn view on the map whenever building and route are loaded**
+**Step 2: Present turn by turn view on the map whenever building and route are loaded, configuring the route to enable Landmarks**

 ```
 func startRoute() {